 Parenthood shakes things up

 Our early parenting years were a time of upheaval and transition.

 In late 2007 our daughter was born in Australia, and in 2008 we settled down for a few years at the Parelli Headquarters in Colorado.

 Alain moved into a corporate role, managing first the Parelli US Tour, and later their world-wide Events and Sales, and I stopped teaching entirely, to stay at home full time with our daughter.

 As all parents know, the arrival of children can shake things up quite a bit.
-During our early years of parenting, change and transition—sometimes painful transition—was the dominant theme of our lives.
+During our early years of parenting, change and transition—often painful transition—was the dominant theme of our lives.